 Cytotec Induction

 Keep in mind that Cytotec is not normally given until close to your due date.
 Although there are reasons you might be induced early.
 Most women don’t get this until 37-40 weeks pregnancy.
 Prior to 39 weeks of pregnancy they would need a reason to be induced early.
-After 39 weeks gestational age, some providers or pregnant women choose to use it as an elective induction.
+After 39 weeks gestational age, some providers or pregnant women choose have an induction (which is called an elective induction).

 The main reason we would give it, is to increase your chance of a vaginal birth (vs a cesarean delivery), and a healthy mom & baby.

-It is a form of a prostaglandin — which is a fancy name for a hormone.
+It is a synthetic prostaglandin — which is a fancy name for a hormone.
 It is most often in a pill or suppository (but the pill is used for induction).
-It’s actually FDA approved for stomach issues — like gastric ulcers, but has also been found to induce labor
+It’s actually FDA approved for stomach issues — like gastric ulcers, but has also been found to induce labor.

 At this writing, as far as I can tell — the FDA has not approved Cytotec for the induction of labor.
 However, it is a proven and safe method of induction.
 We have been using it since I started in 2001 and I know it was used before I started in labor and delivery